 We aim to treat everyone who is experiencing emergency dental issues.
 It is not necessary for you to be an existing patient at our practice to book an appointment.
-We routinely receive calls and requests by various hotels to provide emergency dental care for their tourists guests.
-Out goal is to make our outstanding dental care available to all.
+We routinely receive calls and requests from various hotels to provide emergency dental care for their tourist’s guests.
+Our goal is to make our outstanding dental care available to all.

 Diagnose your emergency:

 A toothache.
 Including cavity and root canal pain

 Severe tooth or gum pain often cannot be controlled by painkillers, if you are suffering from such pain please call our helpline for advice and an emergency appointment.

 Usually, a swelling is caused by an infection which might be a slight infection in your teeth or gum tissue, or there might be a more dangerous large abscess that has to be immediately drained.
 If you feel a swelling that is quite tender and warm to the touch, call our emergency helpline immediately and come in so that you can be accurately diagnosed.
 Our experts will check your teeth and gums thoroughly and apply the appropriate treatment or prescribe the necessary medication.

 Depending on the degree of the injury, a fractured tooth can be a very serious emergency.
 However, no matter what degree of damage might be, you should seek the aid of a dentist immediately to get the appropriate treatment.
 Do not panic as our staff can easily restore your damaged tooth and if it feels painful, please avoid using the spot where the painful tooth is.
 Call our emergency helpline for an appointment or for further advice.